chili-publish/grafx-documentation/docs/GraFx_studio/early_access/gettingstarted.md

 ## I want to: Integrate the editor

-Targeted for: **Software engineers, integrators**
+Targeted for **software engineers, integrators**

 I am a developer, and I'm looking for the resources where to start, and how to integrate the editor.

 ### SDK

 To integrate GraFx Studio you will make use of the editor SDK.
-This SDK dynamically loads the editor engine en can be integrated in a custom application.
+This SDK dynamically loads the editor engine and can be integrated in a custom application.

 We have an [SDK reference documentation](/GraFx_studio/sdk/){target="_blank"} and the [SDK codebase](https://github.com/chili-publish/editor-sdk){target="_blank"} is open sourced.